breezerider/google-authenticator-apache-module/README.md

 make install
 ```

-4. Extend you existing site configuration with setting for basic or digest authetication:
+4. Extend you existing site configuration with setting for basic authentication:

 ```
 <VirtualHost ...>